bbonzai/microcontrollers.intro/3-Sensors/3d-ultrasonic-sensor/code.md

 of the HC-SR04 ultrasonic sensor.
 The sensor begins "ranging" when a voltage pulse (`LOW`->`HIGH->`LOW) is sent to its "trigger" pin.
 The pulse should be short, e.g., 10 μsec.
-After this pulse, then the module will send out a train of exactly 8 pulses of 40 kHz ultrasound.
+After this pulse, then the sensor will send out a train of exactly 8 pulses of 40 kHz ultrasound.
 If some object is within range of the sensor, then these pulses will bounce off the object and return to the sensor.

-The received sound can be detected using the Arduino `pulseIn()` function on the module's input, pin, aka `echoPin`.
+The received sound can be detected using the Arduino `pulseIn()` function on the sensor's input, pin, aka `echoPin`.
 Since the speed of sound is a constant, that time duration can be converted directly into a distance.